squid-cache/squid-cache.github.io/ConfigExamples/Strange/TorifiedSquid.rst

 #telegram.*
 }}}

- . {i} Note: In some cases better to do not log Tor tunnel accesses.
-Also, pay attention, you must make splice for Tor tunneled connections, because of Squid can't re-crypt peer connections yet.
+ . {i} Note: In some cases it is better to not log Tor tunnel accesses.

+ . {i} Note: Currently you must '''splice''' Tor tunneled connections, because of Squid can't re-crypt peer connections yet.
 It is recommended to use this configuration in bump-enabled setups.

- . {i} Note: url.tor and url.nobump is different lists.
+ . {i} Note: url.tor and url.nobump are different lists.

 ----
 CategoryConfigExample